-Method for Developing the Measures

-The following steps were followed to develop the measures:
+Credit: Oscar Leiva

+METHODS AND STEPS FOR DEVELOPING THE MEASURES

-- An Advisory Group was formed to guide the process. - An extensive review of the literature was conducted to identify how affirmation or violation of human dignity is currently defined and assessed across program sectors and traditions. - The literature was mapped to identify how commonly concepts are manifested in different sectors and traditions. - A measurement framework was developed, including selecting priority concepts and a structure for measuring these concepts. - 5) The two tools were drafted by identifying measurement items for each concept, drawing from existing measures and adding items as needed to address gaps. - 6) The Project Respect for Participant Dignity Scale was field-tested were field-tested in various sectors and contexts in India, Niger, the Philippines and Zambia.
-The Respect for Human Dignity in Daily Life measure was field-tested in the same program in India. - 7) The measures were refined based on statistical reliability and construct validity testing, cognitive interviews and data collector debriefs
+1) Forming an Advisory Group to guide the process.

+2) An extensive review of the literature to identify how affirmation or violation of human dignity is currently defined and assessed across program sectors and traditions.

+3) Mapping the literature to identify how commonly the concepts are manifested in different sectors and traditions.

+4) Developing a measurement framework, including selecting priority concepts and a structure for measuring these concepts.

+5) Drafting the two tools by identifying measurement items for each concept, drawing from existing measures, and adding items as needed to address gaps.

+6) Field testing of the draft Project Respect for Participant Dignity Scale in multiple sectors and contexts in India, Niger, the Philippines, and Zambia.
+Respect for Dignity in Daily Life Index was also field-tested in the same program in India.

+7) Refining the measures based on statistical reliability and construct validity testing, cognitive interviews, and data collector debriefs.